TeresaRosinski/pig-latin/readme.md

     - Input Example: 5
     - Output Example: 5

- * _The program should return all alphabetical characters as lowercase.
+ X* _The program should return all alphabetical characters as lowercase.
     - Input Example: GLASS, ThERe
     - Output Example: glass, there